Stories Worth Telling

 - I didn’t pass my driving test until I was 37 and learned in a left-hand drive car.

-- I have an unhealthy interest in seventeenth-century millenarians, experimental and leftfield music.
+- I have an unhealthy interest in seventeenth-century millenarians and experimental and leftfield music.

-- I’m a fiendish devil’s advocate but will see opportunities in your business that you won’t because you’re too close to it.
+- I’m a fiendish devil’s advocate who will see opportunities in your business that you won’t necessarily because you’re too close to it.

-- I’m learning Spanish and I’ve got 750 days and counting on Duolingo.
+- I’m learning Spanish and I’ve got a 1000-day streak and counting on Duolingo.
+Expanding my mind.

 - Occasionally, I sell birdseed.
 Wholesale.